 Except as otherwise set forth herein, the general progressive discipline plan for bus misbehavior is as follows:

 1st Violation: A documented warning from the Principal or Designee.
 Parent contacted and documented.
-Disciplinary action will be at the principal's discretion.
+Disciplinary action will be at the principal's discretion based on the severity of the rules infraction.